Poisoning of Sergei and Yulia Skripal: Incident

-Police guarding the Zizzi restaurant in Salisbury after the poisonings.
+Police guard the Zizzi restaurant in Salisbury after the poisonings.

-At 16:15 an emergency services call reported that a man and woman, later identified as Sergei and Yulia, had been found unconscious on a public bench in the centre of Salisbury by the passing Chief Nursing Officer for the British Army and her daughter.
+At 16:15 an emergency services call reported that a man and woman, later identified as Sergei and Yulia, had been found unconscious on a public bench, outside The Maltings shopping centre, in the centre of Salisbury by the passing Chief Nursing Officer for the British Army and her daughter.
 (Note: The nurse was the Chief Nursing Officer for the Army and the commanding officer of the Queen Alexandra's Royal Army Nursing Corps, Colonel Alison L McCourt OBE ARRC QHN; her teenage daughter later received an award for alerting her mother and assisting in first aid.)
 An eyewitness saw the woman foaming at the mouth with her eyes wide open but completely white.
-According to a later British government statement they were "slipping in and out of consciousness on a public bench".
+According to a later British government statement they were "slipping in and out of consciousness on a public bench" (outside The Maltings shopping centre in Salisbury).